pjoshids24/EAE_Firmware/Readme.md

-# Automotive Cooling System Control
+# EAE Combined Challenge

-A comprehensive C/C++ implementation of an automotive cooling system control firmware with CAN bus communication, PID control, state machine architecture, and comprehensive unit testing.
+This is a submission for EAE Combined Challenge.
+A comprehensive C implementation of a cooling system control firmware with CAN bus communication, PID control, state machine architecture, and comprehensive unit testing.

 ## Features